rb16b/Accelerate-Dev/README.md

 This is an addition to the Accelerate Application Delivery Workshop.
 Users will have a chance to try:
-- Vertical Pod AutoScaler for sizing pod baseline resurces requirmennts
+- Vertical Pod AutoScaler - sizing pod baseline resurces requirmennts
-- Horizontal Pod AutoScaler
+- Horizontal Pod AutoScaler - autoscalabity
-- Pod Distributon Budget
+- Pod Distributon Budget - pod disruption prevention
-- Network Policy to restrict access
+- Network Policy - restrict access

 NOTE: Vertical Auto Scaler requires VPA operator to be installed, which was done by the cluster admin.